-Since inception, the program has been dedicated to serving the local Monterey Bay community, changing and building the community by changing one life (and family) at a time.
-The impact of local students graduating from the local University and going back into the local community will be felt for decades and generations to come.
+PIF is dedicated to building the local Monterey Bay community by changing one life, one family, at a time.
+The impact of local PIF Graduates from the CSUMB and going back into our Monterey County community will be felt for decades and generations to come.

-The program has been funded solely by private funds donated generously from individuals and private foundations.
-From its inception, every dollar donated to the program has gone to scholarships.
+The program is funded solely by private funds donated generously from individuals and private foundations.
+Since the PIF establishment, every dollar donated to the program has gone to scholarships.
 Through a 2013 partnership agreement with the University Corporation, the foundation arm of CSUMB, the administrative costs have been covered by non-gifted funds.

 Mike and Linda Dorn